Paul Withington

 Withington married Constance Restarick in Boston, Massachusetts, on April 18, 1911.
 In 1917, he entered the U.S. Army Medical Corps.
 He was in charge of athletics at Camp Funston, playing on the football team.
 After the war, Withington remained in Germany with the 89th Division and the Army of Occupation.
 Football teams were established and a championship playoff system established.
+Withington was the team captain for the 89th Division, which won the A.E.F. championship in March 1919.

+Between World Wars, he transferred from the Army to the United States Navy Reserve.
+During World War 2, he was a member of the Navy's Medical Corps in Hawaii where he was responsible for managing the Navy's Hawaiian medical facilities.

-Withington was the team captain for the 89th Division, which won the A.E.F. championship.
-Withington was awarded the Legion of Merit by the U.S. Navy in 1945, the Silver Star, the French Croix de Guerre, the British Mons Star, World War I victory ribbon, the Army of Occupation of Germany ribbon, the American Defense ribbon and the Pacific Asiatic ribbon with star.
+Withington was awarded the Legion of Merit by the U.S. Navy in 1945, the Silver Star by the U.S. Army in 1919, the French Croix de Guerre, the British Mons Star, World War I victory ribbon, the Army of Occupation of Germany ribbon, the American Defense ribbon and the Pacific Asiatic ribbon with star.
 He was also an honorary lieutenant in the Royal Medical Corps of the British Army.

+In later life, Withington served as physician for his alma mater, the Punahou School.
+After his death in 1966, he was interred at the National Memorial Cemetery of the Pacific.